A universal relation among Euclidean integrals for black holes in higher-derivative gravity theories: Concluding remarks

 The significance of the formula \eqref{xiaoformula} and its AdS generalization \eqref{xiaoforads} lies in revealing a fundamental constraint among Euclidean integrals of different action terms, showing that they are not independent of each other.
 By rearranging the formula to isolate the integral of the Ricci scalar, we obtain

 or more explicitly:

 In analyzing black hole thermodynamics, one often needs to calculate the total Euclidean integral.
 According to the above relation, we can show that

-This explicitly shows that the total Euclidean integral is proportional to the coupling constants of higher-order terms ($\alpha_m$ with $m \neq 1$).
-Recently, this fact has been used to analyze the fundamental laws of extended thermodynamics in a general context (see eq.(28) in Ref.\cite{Xiao:2023lap}), demonstrating the practical utility of the formula.
+The above formula has deep physical implications when analyzing the fundamental laws of extended black hole thermodynamics \cite{Xiao:2023lap}.
+As is known, the Smarr relation is important in that it connects different thermodynamic quantities of a black hole.
+For a static and spherical black hole in higher derivative gravity theories, we can derive \( M_K - 2TS = -2 \int_{\mathcal{M}} L_{\text{tot}} \), where \( M_K \) denotes the generalized Komar mass.
+The formula \eqref{ltotlm} explicitly shows that the total Euclidean integral is proportional to the coupling parameters of higher-order terms (i.e., \( \alpha_m \) with \( m \neq 1 \)).
+In this way, it plays a central role in constructing the Smarr relation for higher derivative gravity theories; see Ref.\cite{Xiao:2023lap} for details.
+A further remark is that the Euclidean action encodes information about the system, and our relation shows that this information appears to be distributed among the various terms of the action according to a specific proportional relationship.

-Our general analysis indicates that the formulas \eqref{xiaoformula} and \eqref{xiaoforads} always hold in pure gravity.
+Our general analysis indicates that the formulas \eqref{xiaoformula} and \eqref{xiaoforads} hold universally in pure gravity, applying to both asymptotically flat and AdS cases.
+For the interested reader, Appendix B provides a further analysis of their generalization to de Sitter black holes.
 When matter fields are coupled to gravity, the equality persists if the matter fields behave properly, i.e., they are non-divergent at the horizon and decay appropriately at infinity.
 The Maxwell field serves as an example of such well-behaved matter, where the equality is explicitly verified.